 Additional Payments to Financial Intermediaries.
-Shares of the Fund are primarily sold through financial intermediaries (firms), such as broker-dealers, banks, registered investment advisors, independent financial planners and retirement plan administrators.
-In addition to sales charges, which are payable by shareholders, or Rule 12b-1 distribution fees, which are paid by the Fund, the Distributor may make, either from Rule 12b-1 distribution fees or out of its own resources, additional payments to firms.
+Shares of the funds are primarily sold through financial intermediaries (firms), such as broker-dealers, banks, registered investment advisors, independent financial planners, and retirement plan administrators.
+In addition to sales charges, which are payable by shareholders, and Rule 12b-1 distribution fees, which are paid by the funds, the Advisor, the Distributor or another affiliate makes additional payments to firms out of its own resources.
 These payments are sometimes referred to as "revenue sharing."
-Many firms that sell shares of the Fund receive one or more types of these cash payments.
-The categories of payments that the Distributor provides to firms are described below.
-These categories are not mutually exclusive and the Distributor may make additional types of revenue sharing payments in the future.
-The same firms may receive payments under more than one or all categories.
-These payments assist in the Distributor's efforts to promote the sale of the Fund's shares.
-The Distributor agrees with the firm on the methods for calculating any additional compensation, which may include the level of sales or assets attributable to the firm.
+Many firms involved in the sale of fund shares receive one or more types of these cash payments.
+The categories of payments that the Advisor, the Distributor or another affiliate provides to firms are described below.
+These categories are not mutually exclusive and the Advisor, the Distributor or another affiliate may make additional types of revenue sharing payments in the future.
+Some firms receive payments under more than one or all categories.
+These payments assist in the efforts of the Advisor, the Distributor or another affiliate to promote the sale of the funds' shares.
+The Advisor, the Distributor or another affiliate agrees with the firm on the methods for calculating any additional compensation, which may include the level of sales or assets attributable to the firm.
 Not all firms receive additional compensation and the amount of compensation varies.
-These payments could be significant to a firm.
-The Distributor determines which firms to support and the extent of the payments it is willing to make.
-The Distributor generally chooses to compensate firms that have a strong capability to distribute shares of the Fund and that are willing to cooperate with the Distributor's promotional efforts.
-The Distributor does not make an independent assessment of the cost of providing such services.
+These payments could be significant to a firm and are an important factor in a firm's willingness to support the sale of the funds through its distribution system.
+To the extent firms receiving such payments purchase shares of the funds on behalf of their clients, the Advisor and/or the Distributor benefit from increased management and other fees with respect to those assets.
+The Advisor, the Distributor or another affiliate determines which firms to make payments to and the extent of the payments it is willing to make.
+The Advisor, the Distributor or another affiliate generally chooses to compensate firms that have a strong capability to distribute shares of the funds and that are willing to cooperate with the promotional efforts of the Advisor, the Distributor or another affiliate.
+The Advisor, the Distributor or another affiliate does not make an independent assessment of the cost of providing such services.